This is the story of my journey into art and it’s benefits. I hope you find this interesting, insightful, and inspiring.

 I thought it would be a good idea to offer the pastel pencils for sale in my gallery as I had had many people enquiring where they could purchase them.
 I splashed out and bought the whole range of individual pencils plus a variety of boxed sets.
 This was quite an expense so I decided to arrange an open evening in my gallery to try to recoup some of the money by showing off the pencils.
 I also demonstrated how I used the pencils.
 I placed an advert locally mentioning the open evening including a demonstration, this was well attended and everyone appeared to enjoy the evening.
 Towards the end of the evening several of the people attending approached me and asked if I would be willing to teach them how to use them.
 I pointed out that I was not qualified to teach art as I had no art training.

 This did not put them off though and said they would buy the pencils if I agreed to run a class and teach them.
-I reluctantly agree to run a 6 week evening class for the six students interested to teach them the basic techniques.
+I reluctantly agreed to run a 6 week evening class for the six students interested to teach them the basic techniques.
 At the end of the six week course I felt that everyone had enough understanding of the basic techniques and would be able to go on and produce their own work.
 However members of the class had other ideas and suggested I continue the class on a weekly basis, moreover they would ask their friends if they too would like to join the class.

 I also advertised the class locally and very soon had the 14 students needed to fill the class and make it a viable proposition.
 Once the word got around many more people enquired about joining so I decided to start a second class to cope with the demand.
 Once I got into the swing of it I really enjoyed teaching and coupled with the regular demonstrations for Schwan Stabilo the income from these new ventures started to exceed the revenue from the Gallery.
 I was able to work both comfortably as the classes were in the evening and when I was away demonstrating my wife managed the gallery.